peterhil/rosegarden/README.md

 # Rosegarden

-Rosegarden gives you the promises for writing cross platform webextensions on Chrome and other browsers missing the promise based API.
+Rosegarden gives you the promises for writing cross platform web extensions on Chrome and other browsers missing the promise based API.

 ## Rationale